IrisTheSnail/game-in-JS-es6/README.md

 #puzzle
-##HOW MANY TIME YOU WILL HAVE TO RESET THE PUZZLE BOARD?
+##HOW MANY TIMES YOU WILL HAVE TO RESET THE PUZZLE BOARD?

 Rules :